jeanamarante/blitter/README.md

 ### BLITTER.getBlob

-Get the raw data of frames.
+Get the raw data of frames after load event fires.
 Blobs are only created when using object URLs.

 _getBlob(id: String);_